softeng364/resources/labwork/lab5/lab5.md

 <class 'dict'>
 ```

-- Execute each of the following commands and speak to a 364 team member if you have any queries.
+- Execute each of the following commands and discuss any queries with your neighbour.

 ```python
 >>> netjson['type']  # retrieves value associated with field 'type'